NestjsSandbox/ng-new-sandbox/README.md

 # udm-sg password-generator

-This project is from Udemy Course Stephen Grider
-The app auto generates a random password given prefrences.
+This project is from Udemy Course Stephen Grider Section 2 Video-9 The app auto generates a random password given prefrences.

 The prefrences are given by user by clicking on radio button options.